Integrating Tobacco Treatment and Education into Substance Use Treatment

 - Try role playing with a colleague or your supervisor to practice what to say and how to say it.

-Resources to Help with Treating Tobacco Use
+Resources to Help with Tobacco Use/Vaping Education and Treatment

 For incorporating tobacco prevention and treatment into SUD treatment and prevention programs: